 It’s a small group, but we are developing sub-committees overseeing every aspect of the curriculum.
-We’re working hard to integrate the work, while moving at warp speed to open in the fall of 2019.
+We’re working hard to integrate the work, while moving at warp speed to open in a few years.
 There are many hoops to jump through to make certain we’re on target for our opening date.

 I’m currently serving as the co-lead for the Clinical Experiences Committee, and on the Faculty Development Committee, the Phase 1 and 2 Committee (integrated clinical and foundational sciences curriculum), and the Reflection, Education, Assessment, Coaching, Health & Well-being (REACH) Committee, which is designing week-long intervals within the medical school curriculum for reflection, formative assessment, coaching, health, and wellness.

 I can’t say enough about the team working on the Curriculum Committee.
 They are a passionate, dedicated, and (most importantly) fun group and we’ve really bonded in our shared work.
 There is a lot of laughter and that makes working hard much more enjoyable.
 Even on conference calls!
 And there are so many!
 We get together about once a month in Pasadena for two intense days.
 But I look forward to the chance to see everyone in person and reconnect.